Let me start with a few questions:

 Every system needs a feedback loop to maintain its quality.
 Every time you use Uber or airbnb, the app…

 I’ve taught programming as a hobby occasionally to kids, to old people, to finance and law students and my Brazilian Jiu Jitsu gym buddies, and there hasn’t been a single student who failed to grasp it, because when one teaching method doesn’t work on you, I can keep adapting until you learn.
-I understand what can go wrong in your point at every point in your learning, and I can use that knowledge to craft a learning experience that works for you.
+I understand what can go wrong at every point in your learning, and I can use that knowledge to craft a learning experience that works for you.

 A product is something you build with a user in mind.
 Users are the difference between a working software and a product.
 Therefore, all products are measured by how well they serve some group of people, and how many people use them.
 There are, of course, products that may not do a great job of serving their target user and are still heavily used by large numbers of people, because the users have no other options.
 To me, the education system is a good example of that.